GuidoZam/sp-dev-fx-controls-react/docs/documentation/docs/controls/ChartControlV2.md

 ### Compatibility with Chart.js

-The majority of Chart.js its options like `data`, `options`, and `type` will work the same way as is -- except that you use TypeScript syntax.
+The majority of Chart.js options like `data`, `options`, and `type` will work the same way as is -- except that you use TypeScript syntax.

 To find sample code that you can use, visit the [Chart.Js documentation](https://www.chartjs.org/docs/latest/).